Tips & Tricks

 Choose a gallery template that is appropriate to the kind of work you want to show.
 This may seem obvious, but it's surprising the number of people who decide upon a gallery style without giving much thought to the most appropriate way to showcase their work.

-For example, there's little point using a template that shows only one image at a time if your work makes most sense when viewed as a series.
-At the very least, you should opt for a template that allows thumbnail view.
+For example, there's little point using a slideshow template that shows only one image at a time if your work makes most sense when viewed as a series.
+At the very least, you should opt for a thumbnail gallery template.